Chronic pain – Pain Management Programmes

 - Specialist pain information sessions – these sessions aim to teach you more about your condition, including how Chronic Pain develops and will help you to understand and come to terms with your pain.
 You will find out about how medication works and the most effective ways to use medicine alongside other pain management techniques to get the best overall effects.

 Ultimately, the aim of a Pain Management Programme is to help you to learn to live with your pain on a day-to-day basis and to create successful strategies for coping with your symptoms.

 As we are all individuals, your programme is likely to be different to other people.
 What works for one person does not necessarily work as well for another; therefore medical professionals will work with you to determine what works best for your individual needs.

 At CFG Law we have built up an extensive network with medical professionals across the UK, including Chronic Pain specialists.
-If you are suffering from Chronic Pain as a result of an accident, we can therefore help you get the specialist treatment you need whilst fighting for your rightful compensation.
+If you are suffering from Chronic Pain as a result of an accident, we can, therefore, help you get you the specialist treatment you need whilst fighting for your rightful compensation.
 Our sympathetic serious injury solicitors will ensure that you are assessed quickly and if necessary, that an effective Pain Management Programme is initiated as a matter of priority.